 - Gooten: More Print-On-Demand that can connect with Shopify, Etsy etc.

-- Imagekind is owned by CafePress and can is Print-On-demand
+- Imagekind is owned by CafePress and is a Print-On-demand

 - Inkster: Fan Art, Gaming Art welcome.